Andrey Borodin: Bank of Moscow

 What became one of the biggest players in Russian banking began as a six-person operation founded in 1995 by the Moscow City Government, which originally held a 51% stake.
 Under the political patronage of Luzhkov and the leadership of Borodin it weathered the crisis of 1998 and subsequently grew rapidly from a local bank largely serving the City Government to a national bank with a greatly enlarged client base and offering a broad range of services.
 The bank became increasingly independent of the City Government, which in 2008 reduced its stake to 46.6%, with a corresponding reduction in the number of bank-appointed directors.
 As the bank expanded, Borodin and his ally Lev Alaluev purchased significant stakes of their own – more than 20.32%.
 There was no evidence on how Borodin and Alaluev got the necessary funding for such a big purchase.

-Krasny Okyabr
+Krasny Oktyabr

 The Andrei Borodin led Bank of Moscow was a large creditor of Krasny Oktyabr when it declared bankruptcy in 2009.
 Andrey Akimov, as the interim manager of the plant, appointed the Ukrainian Dmitro Gerasimenko, who is the owner of Dieg-Impex LLC (ООО «Диег-Импэкс»), to be executive director of Krasny Oktyabr and who in November 2018 "sold" the plant to Pavel Krotov.